 - you need at least 2 pair of shoes

 - heel landing is fine

-- heel landing is will get Trump reelected
+- heel landing is the devil and will get Trump reelected

 - 180 cadans